 Indoor training is the best solution for those cyclists who wish to do justice to their sportive commitment and live a balanced life where riding is a benefit, instead of potential burden.

 Sportive and competition training at home: what do you need?

 The digitisation and design evolution of smart indoor trainers has been spectacular.
-Featuring ANT+, FE-C and Bluetooth the Wattbike Atom is a choice example of how smart modern indoor trainers are.
+Featuring ANT+, FE-C and Bluetooth the Wattbike Atom (now from just £45 per month) is a choice example of how smart modern indoor trainers are.
 It allows you to access a treasure of training apps to make the best of digital training resource management.

 Time spent on a trainer was once regarded as the worst cycling experience but with the latest generation of smart trainers, you can get a real feel riding experience in the convenience of your living room.

 A smart indoor training bike is your weapon of choice in making peace between the ambition of a competitive sportive performance and very limited training time resources.
 If you live a life where your schedule runs at a premium measured in minutes, instead of hours, a modern indoor training bike is indispensable.

 The problem with traditional road bike training is that includes a lot of free miles and coasting, such as commuting from your home to proper training roads.
 Compound the time involved with all those easy miles and you realise that your two hour ride might only be worth 45 minutes of actual training intensity.

 To prevent you from wasting valuable minutes getting to a proper training venue, an indoor trainer is always ready to go, at a moment’s convenience, at full intensity.
 A primary weakness and scheduling disaster for your outdoor sportive training plan is weather risk.